jsuar/Tab-Sleeper/README.md

 # Tab-Sleeper
 This Chrome extension closes a tab after a set number of minutes.
+Similar to the sleep function you would find on a TV or stereo.

 Some notes on usage:
  - Multiple tabs can be set to sleep